 Make sure you include the tasks involved and the expected methods.
 If there is a certain necessary qualification, make sure you list it in the JD.

-Do you want your hire to have excellent communication skills, written skills, and more?
+Do you want to hire developers with excellent communication skills, written skills, and more?
 If so, add them to the JD list.
-If the applicant doesn’t qualify the basic requirement, it will save you time and effort to identify during the process.
+If the applicant doesn’t qualify for the basic requirement, it will save you time and effort to identify during the process.

 Roles and Responsibilities